Publication & Editorial Policy

 Department of Pharmacology, Government Medical College Shahdol

-All opinions and reports within the articles that are published in the Journal of Pharmacovigilance & Drug Safety are the personal opinions of the authors.
+All opinions and reports within the articles that are published in the Journal of Pharmacovigilance and Drug Safety are the personal opinions of the authors.
 The Editors, the publisher and the owner of the IJournal of Pharmacovigilance & Drug Safety do not accept any responsibility for these articles.